LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 ### Environment

 This guide is intended mainly to help collaborators in the LSCP lab.
 If you are part of the LSCP, you should have access to the [oberon server](./oberon.md){:target="_blank"}.
-You should do all of the dataset creation on the server directly.
+You should do all the dataset creation on the server directly.
 Oberon is running a linux system.

-Throughout this page, you will need to have access to a terminal (for MacOS or linux) or a command prompt (for Windows).
-So open your 'terminal' or 'cmd' programm to enter text commands.
+Throughout this page, you will need to have access to a terminal (for macOS or linux) or a command prompt (for Windows).
+So open your 'terminal' or 'cmd' program to enter text commands.
 To use oberon, log in using an [ssh access](https://wiki.cognitive-ml.fr/servers/ssh.html){:target="_blank"} (Use the credentials provided to you by the CoML team).

-If you are a Windows user and are not using the oberon server, be aware that most of the software we use has been developped and tested for linux and MacOS systems.
+If you are a Windows user and are not using the oberon server, be aware that most of the software we use has been developped and tested for linux and macOS systems.
 We expect it to run on Windows but no automated tests are performed.
 We will nor provide specific instructions for Windows systems.
-We recommend you use the [windows subsystem for linux](https://docs.microsoft.com/fr-fr/windows/wsl/install){:target="_blank"} which will allow you to easily run a linux system embedded into your Windows.
+We recommend you use the [Windows subsystem for linux](https://docs.microsoft.com/fr-fr/windows/wsl/install){:target="_blank"} which will allow you to easily run a linux system embedded into your Windows.

 ### ChildProject

 You will need the [ChildProject](./childproject.md){:target="_blank"} software.
 The default installation requires anaconda.
 It is available on oberon.
-If you are not sure you have conda installed, please do `conda --version` in your terminal.
+If you are not sure that you have conda installed, please do `conda --version` in your terminal.
 If you don't have it, please refer to the instructions [here](https://docs.anaconda.com/anaconda/install/index.html){:target="_blank"}.

 #### Linux Users